Jan-Jsr/Tritonlink-database-application/README.md

 2.Download the database and connect to it using postgre.

-2.Run codes on apache-tomcat server, you should see the page on your web browser.
+2.Run index.html on apache-tomcat server, you should see the page on your web browser.